ricosjp/monolish/README.md

 monolish calls the vendor-developed numerical algebra libraries whenever possible. monolish implements and provides functions that are not implemented in these libraries.

-monolish solves cumbersome package management with Docker.
+monolish solves cumbersome package management by Docker.

 # Build and Install
 ## Download binary